 Michele Moore is a communications professional with a 25-year track record of leadership that spans across industries in media relations, crisis communications, public affairs and brand marketing for non-profits, government, Fortune 500 companies and academia.
-Since November 2017, Moore has directed the ACLU’s communications’ defiant public message in the wake of Trump’s election helping to position the organization as a leader of the resistance.
+From November 2017 to December 2019, Moore directed the ACLU’s communications’ defiant public message in the wake of Trump’s election helping to position the organization as a leader of the resistance.

 Moore joined the ACLU in 2015 bringing a combination of legal training and strategic communications skills to the organization.
 She previously served in senior leadership roles for the National Urban League, Lifetime Networks, Black Entertainment Television (BET), Nickelodeon and Cox Communications.
 She also served as the Press Secretary and Director of Communications for the City of New Orleans under Mayor Marc Morial.